luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 // First, we follow the discursive-perfomative approach in that we define populism as a gradational concept, in contrast to a binary approach which is commonly used in research using the ideational defintion.
 (CITE) // (CITE Moffit 2020, Table 2.1 -- roughly)
 This allows us to detect 'more or less' populism in specific texts.
 Secondly, we see populism less as an attribute of political actors but rather see it as a practice that political actors consciously choose to employ to convey an ideology to the audience.
+Assuming that parties behave similarly on YouTube as they do elsewhere in the political landscape, we can state:

+#quote(block: true)[
+    #strong[H1:]
+    _Populist parties convey more populist content on YouTube than non-populist parties._
+]

 // === What are "The People"? (or People-Centrism)